quinnyfoco-design/8fetch/README.md

 ```bash
 fish_add_path ~/bin
 ```
-I only know the syntax of these 3, if you use another shell please lookup of what the aqveliant to these are of ur shell.
+I only know the syntax of these 3, if you use another shell please lookup of what the equivalent to these are of ur shell.

 **RUNNING**